Post season series

-- The same "rules of competition" Rule 2.1 followed during the regular season apply throughout.
+- The same "rules of competition" followed during the regular season apply throughout.

 - The teams are ranked according to the results attained during the regular season.
-The first 16 teams make the playoffs.
-An elimination "round of 16" is played.
+An even number of teams play in the 2018 post season series.
+EX: in a level having 19 teams, only the first 18 teams play for the gold medal.
 LOOK up "How positions are decided in the standings".

 - The team with the highest standing is always the receiving team.
 If its club cannot receive due to court availability, then the opposing team receives.

-All players registered in the league must have played for her team a minimum number of matches during the regular season to qualify for the playoffs.
+All players registered in the league must have played for her team a minimum number of matches during the regular season to qualify for the post season series.
 The byes don't count.
 A player has to play :

 - 6 times if a team has 20 scheduled matches